 When companies report little return on their investment in a leadership development programme it will usually be for a number of different reasons, often rooted in a failure to ensure that the programme matches their needs.

-How to measure the impact of a leadership development programme in your current role
+How to measure the impact of a leadership development programme

 There are a number of ways in which the impact of a leadership development programme can be measured.
 Using four key metrics you can gain valuable insight into the effectiveness of your programme: